vatsalt12/CineInsight/README.md

 Database: MongoDB for efficient data storage

 Authentication: Implement secure user authentication for account creation and login, including email OTP authentication

+Hosting the Website

+To host your CineInsight website for public access, follow these steps:

+Choose a hosting provider: Options include platforms like Heroku, AWS, or Vercel.

+Set up a production-ready MongoDB database and update your .env file with the new connection URI.

+Configure environment variables on your hosting platform, including MongoDB URI and any other necessary configurations.

+Deploy your code to the hosting platform.
+This process varies depending on the platform you choose.

+Once deployed, your CineInsight website will be accessible at the provided URL.

+Contributing

+We welcome contributions to make CineInsight even better.
+Feel free to open issues, submit pull requests, or provide feedback.
+Happy browsing!